Find Communities in Australia

 Baha’i Blog: Can you tell us a little bit about yourself and what the book is about?

-My training and most of my life’s work has been as a playwright, but this booklet is an excerpt from an historical novel I completed, The Orphan and the Exile, a dramatic portrayal of the Dawn-Breakers as told by a Jewish dancing boy at the court of Muhammad Shah.
+My training and most of my life’s work has been as a playwright, but this booklet is an excerpt from an historical novel I completed, Persian Passion, a dramatic portrayal of The Dawn-Breakers as told by a Jewish dancing boy at the court of Muhammad Shah.
 Specifically, this booklet portrays one month, July 1848.
 We know that 1848 was the convulsive “Year of Revolution” in Europe as well as the year of the landmark women’s rights conference in Seneca Falls in the USA.
 But we don’t always realize that the Bab and Baha’u’llah, separated in space, but united in purpose, coordinated two pivotal events in July of 1848 that may very well have set those seismographic social evolutions in motion.
 I’ll keep you in suspense as to what the two events are as a marketing hook (laughter).
 But I will say that the first ads for the Seneca Falls Conference appeared the day after the truly first ever women’s rights conference concluded in Persia.

 Baha’i Blog: Why you did decided to write this book?
 Why was it important for you personally, and why this topic?